mwang840/PiProjectsNScripts/README.md

 # PiProjectsNScripts
-Performing some small side projects on the Pi
+Performing some small side projects on the Pi in different languages